sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_2.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?

+There were no statistical models used.
+Most of the evaluations were done by manual inspections.

 6. What are the **limitations** of using this methodology on the results?